Donor-Conceived People/Offspring

 Interesting Facts

-Average age of offspring when they are first posted to the DSR: 13.1
+The average age of offspring when they are first posted to the DSR: 13.1.

 For more interesting facts about DSR offspring, see the DSR's Our Members page.